 - Openness to receive supportive praise and constructive feedback and make adjustments with a growth mindset.

-- Commitment to work a full season (Winter/Spring: January - June; or Summer/Fall: April - October).
+- Commitment to work a full season (January - June or January -December).

 Physical Working Conditions